huy/hotspot_jvm_notes/memory-barrier.md

 ### How a memory barrier is used Java ?

-The simplest usecase is variable declared as `volatile`.
+The simplest usecase is a variable declared as `volatile`.
 Whenever we modify a volatile variable then java inserts a `write_barrier` instruction after the modification instruction, conversely when we read a volatile variable java it inserts `read_barrier` before the instruction the load the variable.

+Other is common case is `synchronize` a block of code.
+In that case java insert `load_barrier` immediately before entering the code block and `write_barrier` immediately after exiting it.